-7.2.
-Enron Emails.
+7.2 Enron Emails

 The Enron emails have been well studied in network literature.
 The data we consider consists of emails sent between 144 top executives, where multiple edges and loops have been removed.
-A plot of the dataset is shown in Figure 4.
+A plot of the dataset is shown in Figure 6.
 The table below shows the parameter estimates for each of the network constructions along its associated FPR and TPR.

-FIG 4.
-This plot shows the email patterns of 144 top Enron executives.
+Figure 6: Network representation of the email patterns of 144 top Enron executives.